Chocolate Bunny Pie

 Once, when my in-laws were visiting from Mississippi, my mother-in-law brought my husband's favorite chocolate pie.
 It's delicious!

 When we asked at the dinner table what was in it, she giggled and said, "A chocolate Easter bunny."
-We laughed and asked where she got one since it wasn't near the Easter season.
-She said she stocks her freezer with discounted leftover chocolate bunnies after Easter to make her Chocolate Bunny Pie all year round.
+We laughed and asked where she got one, since it wasn't near Easter.
+She said she stocks her freezer with discounted leftover chocolate bunnies after Easter to make her Chocolate Bunny Pie year-round.
 Genius!

 Jump to: